wnanpi95/NBody-Simulator/README.md

    ### 2.6 Barnes-Hut version (alternate)

+   I won't explain the algorith here (great resource is http://www.cs.princeton.edu/courses/archive/fall03/cs126/assignments/barnes-hut.html).
+Just an interesting program that I thought would be fun to create, and runs fully on the CPU.

   ## 3.0 Graphical Rendering (OpenGL)

   The fun part!
 Tom Dalling created an awesome series of OpenGL tutorials (linked in credits), where I learned not just about OpenGL, but many of the fundamentals of computer graphics techniques.
 Again, Tom has already created a great resource, so I will only talk about the specific details to my implementation.